 Abstract

-The purpose of the current study was to investigate to what extent low-level versus high-level effects determine where the eyes land on isolated daily-life objects.
+The purpose of the present studies was to investigate to what extent low-level versus high-level effects determine where the eyes land on isolated daily-life objects.
 We operationalized low-level effects as saccadic averaging towards an object's center-of-gravity (CoG), and high-level effects as visuomotor priming by object affordances.
-Participants were instructed to make vertical saccades towards peripherally presented photographs of graspable objects (e.g. a hammer), and to categorize them with a button press.
+Participants were instructed to make vertical saccades towards peripherally-presented photographs of graspable objects (e.g. a hammer), and to categorize them with a button press.
 Objects were rotated such that their graspable part (e.g. the hammer's handle) pointed either towards the left or the right, whereas their action-performing part (i.e. the hammer's head) pointed towards the other side.
-We found that fast initial saccades were neither biased towards the object's graspable part, nor towards its action-performing part.
+We found that early-triggered initial saccades were neither biased towards the object's graspable part, nor towards its action-performing part.
 Instead, participants' eyes landed near the center of gravity of the object.
-Only slower initial saccades, as well as subsequent refixations, were subject to high-level influences, being significantly biased towards the object's action-performing part.
-We relate our results to the debate on the contribution of low-level versus high-level effects to eye guidance.
-We also emphasize the importance of taking an object's low-level features, such as its CoG, into account when objects are used as stimuli to investigate high-level effects.
+Only longer-latency initial saccades and subsequent refixations, were subject to high-level influences, being significantly biased towards the object's action-performing part.
+While revealing a role of affordances on eye movements, our results confirm that object-based processes take time to develop and to overcome earlier, default saccade-averaging mechanisms.
+Our findings also emphasize the importance of taking an object's low-level features, such as its CoG, into account when investigating high-level effects.

 Keywords